Date: October 11, 2022

 Starting up to the North Summit from the col.

 Our approximate route up to the summit.
-Note the important traverse, about halfway up, that brings you to the final ascent gully.
+Note the key traverse, about halfway up, that brings you to the final ascent gully.

 Super neat angle of Mount Invincible!